What Is The Keto Diet?

 Speed Keto is not a miraculous diet that is based on some intricate formulas and strategies.
 Its main point is that if you eat less, then you naturally burn more calories.
-Similarly, cutting back on high-carb foods and subsequent ketosis can boost your metabolism and thus help you lose some weight (4).
+Similarly, cutting back on high-carb foods and subsequent ketosis can alter your metabolism and thus help you lose some weight (4).
 Overall, eating less means burning more.
 In addition, food restrictions play a crucial role in weight loss.
-Carbs make you gain pounds due to their properties, which means that reducing them in your meals will be very helpful in weight loss.
+Carbs make you gain pounds if you eat more than you need, which means that reducing them in your meals will be very helpful in weight loss.

 Besides helping you lose weight, Speed Keto can benefit you in other ways.
-Because the diet reduces the insulin levels in your body, it can (4):
+Because the diet reduces the insulin levels in your body, it may (4):

 - Prevent cancer.
-Due to ketosis, your blood sugar burns in the first place, which is why insulin is not stored.
-This can prevent certain types of cancer and slow down the growth of cancer cells.
+During ketosis, your intake of carbohydrates is minimal, and therefore less insulin is released.
+This may help prevent certain types of cancer and slow down the growth of cancer cells.

 - Prevent heart diseases.
-Low insulin levels can decrease the amount of bad cholesterol in your body, thus preventing heart diseases.
+Low insulin levels may decrease the amount of bad cholesterol in your body, thus helping prevent heart diseases.

 - Stop acne.
 Insulin makes your body produce a number of hormones that trigger acne.
 Therefore, with minimum insulin, your skin is likely to be cleaner.